Interactive Brokers Review

 - by far the most global brokerage.

 Interactive Brokers is a great place to trade.
 Anyway, there are some limitations, and this brokerage won't be for everyone.
-It's a global brokerage and you can trade worldwide with one brokerage account, and a free paper trading account.
+It's a global brokerage and you can trade worldwide with one brokerage account, and considered as one of the best online brokers for day trading.

 If you have the right account size, and that's quite key here, Interactive Brokers is as professional as it gets.
 In fact, several larger hedge funds will clear through them, as well as major prop shops.
 Continue reading the Interactive Brokers review.